JSammut29/LSE_Econ_EC1002-EC2020/Question Sets/Cournot Duopoly.md

 - **a)** People generally believe that oligopolies (and in particular duopolies) are always inefficient.
 Are they correct?

 - **b)** Two firms A and B produce the same good.
 Each sets the price of the good.
 If the two firms set the same price, they share the market equally.
-The demand for the output of the industry is \(Q = 90 - p\) where \(p\) is the price.
+The demand for the output of the industry is $Q = 90 - p$ where $p$ is the price.
 Both firms have a marginal and average cost of £10.
 The two firms observe that they can both increase profits if they set up a cartel which produces the level of industry output that maximizes industry profits.

     1. What is the output of the cartel?
     2. What is the industry price?